 The School Board requires students to conduct themselves properly prior to boarding the bus, on the bus, and when leaving the bus in a manner consistent with established standards for classroom behavior.
 Please refer to WUSD Student Rights and Responsibilities (SR&R) Handbook for Bus Discipline Procedures.
-A complete copy of the SR&R Handbook is available on the WUSD website at: www.wickenburschools.org or in the WVA office.
+A complete copy of the SR&R Handbook is available on the WUSD website at: www.wickenburschools.org.